-47 The information on validated monitoring methods serves to assess the feasibility to monitor

-- 1 the external exposure to the given chemical agent to assess compliance against the - 2 recommended OELs using appropriate monitoring methods.
+47 The information on validated measuring procedures serves to ae the feasibility to monitor the external exposure to the given chemical agent to show compliance against the recommended OELs using appropriate measuring procedures.

 A.8-17.2.4.1.
 Air monitoring